szgula/UofG_Robotics_TDP/Documentation.md

 The robots are implemented using two wheel differential drive kinematics because they are also easier to implement physically.
 In the differential drive model each wheel is imparted with an independent angular velocity.
-The speed, the heading angle and the next position of the robot are derived out of the angular velocities of the wheels.
+The speed, the heading angle and the next position of the robot are derived out of the angular velocities of the wheels and the wheel's radius.

-$$x_n = x + (r_w  \Delta t / 2) (\omega_l + \omega_r)$$
+$ x_n = x + (r_w  \Delta t / 2) (\omega_l + \omega_r) $

 Basic Queries
 =============

-For calculating the next action, the robots need to know the position of the ball and all the players on the field.
+For calculating the next action, the players need to know the position of the ball and all other players on the field.
 For this the players can query into the state of the simulator using various functions.
-Such functions are very important in the implementation of the decision tree as discussed in the next chapter.
+Such functions are very important in the implementation of the decision tree which is discussed in the next chapter.

 Obstacle distance calculation
 -----------------------------